Ricardicus/ric-script/README.md

 - [ ] Loading external scripts declarations into script namespace (maybe like pythons \_\_name\_\_)
 - [ ] Support for function declarations with different number of parameters but same id without overload

-# Intermediate code generation

-I am thinking of inventing an intermediate bytecode language for this, for which I will compile my programs.
-After that I will build a virtual machine for this type of bytecodes.
-But I will start by implementing an interpreter for the "real code" in text format.

-# Comments on the syntax

-Some remarks and pointers on the language.

-## Namespace

-For starters I only have **global** name scope.
-Now I kind of like it.
-BASH only has global scope as stored in the environment.
-Maybe it will be OK?

-The while/do while/for/foreach loops have been mixed with the if/else if/else concepts by introducing the **@** langage construct.
-I think that is cool!

-## Functions

-A function declaration is just like any other statement.
-A function call will be called based on the latest declared function of the given ID.
-One can also redefine a function multiple times.
-This is exemplified in **samples/function_within_function.ric**.